Minimax optimal testing by classification: Results

 \subsection{Minimax sample complexity of classifier-accuracy tests}

-In Tables \ref{table:prior minimax} and \ref{table:P_D} we present our and prior results on the minimax sample complexity of $\GoF,\TS$ and $\LF$; here \begin{itemize} \item unmarked entries denote minimax optimal results achievable by a classifier-accuracy test; \item entries marked with $(\sf{OPT})$ denote minimax optimal results that are not known to be achievable by any classifier-accuracy test; \item entries marked with $(\sf{CAT})$ denote the best known result using a classifier-accuracy test. \end{itemize}
+In Tables\footnote{We thank Gunjan Kumar for pointing out an error in the top right cell of Table \ref{table:P_D} in a previous version.} \ref{table:prior minimax} and \ref{table:P_D} we present our and prior results on the minimax sample complexity of $\GoF,\TS$ and $\LF$; here \begin{itemize} \item unmarked entries denote minimax optimal results achievable by a classifier-accuracy test; \item entries marked with $(\sf{OPT})$ denote minimax optimal results that are not known to be achievable by any classifier-accuracy test; \item entries marked with $(\sf{CAT})$ denote the best known result using a classifier-accuracy test. \end{itemize}

 In the constant error regime ($\delta=\Theta(1)$) the results of Tables \ref{table:prior minimax} and \ref{table:P_D} are well known; for instance, the sample complexities of $\GoF$, $\TS$, and $\LF$ under $\cal P_{\sf D}$ were characterized in \cite{paninski2008coincidence,bhattacharya2015testing,gerber2022likelihood}, respectively\footnote{\cite{gerber2022likelihood} only resolved the minimax sample complexity of $\LF$ for $\cal P_\sf{D}$ up to $\log(k)$-factors in some regimes.
 However, by combining the classifier accuracy tests of this paper for $m \leq n$ and the reduction to two-sample testing with unequal sample size \cite{bhattacharya2015testing, diakonikolas2021optimal} for $m > n$ these gaps are filled.}.
 Less is known under the high-probability regime ($\delta=o(1)$): for $\cal P_{\sf D}$, $n_\GoF$ was characterized in \cite{huang2013generalized, diakonikolas2018sample} for uniformity testing, with the general case following from the flattening reduction \cite{diakonikolas2016new}; $n_\TS$ was characterized in \cite{diakonikolas2021optimal}.
 For $\cal R_\sf{LF}$, the $k>n$ case for $\cal P_\sf{Db}$ is resolved by \cite{huang2012classification}, and the achievability direction of the case $m > n$ of $\cal R_\sf{LF}$ for $\cal P_\sf{D}$ can be deduced from \cite{diakonikolas2021optimal} via the natural reduction between $\TS$ and $\LF$ (see \cite{gerber2022likelihood}).
 The remaining upper bounds are achievable by the classifier-accuracy tests below, and the proofs of all lower bounds are deferred to Appendix \ref{section:lower bds}.